-The Christopher Family Foundation supports nonprofit organizations whose work helps create and sustain strong families and communities.
-Most organizations we support are located in Chicago, with particular emphasis on the Austin neighborhood.
+The Christopher Family Foundation supports nonprofit organizations whose work helps strengthen and sustain strong families and communities.
+Most organizations we support are in Chicago, with particular emphasis on the Austin neighborhood.

 Eligibility & How To Apply